intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 product of a natural reluctance to avoid fatal error conditions.
 This is colloquially referred to as being "bug for bug compatible".

-It is debatable as to whether such a process can be completely avoided, but Postel's maxim encourages a reaction that compounds this issue.
+It is debatable as to whether decay can be completely avoided, but Postel's maxim encourages a reaction that compounds this issue.

 # The Long Term Costs